DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 <br>

 ### Appmodel source code
-The design of the source code is a result of the aim to be 'user friendly'.
-This means the user can provide a vector of files, without restrictions on ROUs.
+The design of the source code is to be modular.
+This means the user can provide a vector of files without restrictions on ROUs / planes.
-Therefore, a lot of heavy lifting happens when the application modules and links are being generated.
-The basis for the procedure is:
-- loop over the files, checking validity (exists; is a TPStream HDF5 file; has data)
-- extract the ROU for the file
-- output a map of vectors of (valid) files, grouped by ROUs, ordered by time within the vectors

-Afterward, the generation is based on:

-> **number of unique ROUs** x **number of active planes**

-An active plane is a plane that is **not** filtered out.
+The internal linking is dependent on the **total_planes** variable.
+If one uses this python script, this is set automatically given the provided files.<br><br>

+The **total_planes** counter represents the number of active (non-filtered), unique planes for which data was 'observed' in the provided files.<br>
-Therefore, in an example scenario where 4 files are provided, covering 4 unique ROUs (for example 4 different APAs), and no planes are configured to be filtered out, this magic number will be 4 (ROUs) x 3 (planes) = 12.
+Therefore, in an example scenario where 4 files are provided, covering 4 unique ROUs (for example 4 different APAs), and no planes are configured to be filtered out, the **total_planes** number would be 4 (ROUs) x 3 (planes) = 12.
 This means there would be 12 `TPHandlers`, 12 queues from `TPReplayModule`, 12 data request network connections, 12 outcoming TA publishing network connections.
 Importantly, there is always just 1 `TPReplayModule`, however, it will make use of 12 threads, each feeding its own `TPHandler` (pretending to be a plane from readout).
 <br>